-3. Federal Funding Accountability and Transparency Act of 2006 (FFATA) Requirements
+3. Federal Funding Accountability and Transparency Act of 2006 (FFATA) Requirements a.
+First-Tier Recipient of Federal Funds

 Regardless of procurement method, a County Department that receives funds directly from a federal entity and purchases from the same vendor goods and/or services in excess of \$30,000.00 is subject to the FFATA requirements.